thedvo/capstone-project01/proposal.md

 ## **Database Schema:**

 Database will collect information on:
-    -  user (id, first_name, last_name, email, username, password)
+- user (id, email, username, password)
+- favorited cards
-    -
+- playlists/decks

 ## **Potential API Issues:**

-- The Pokemon TCG API is very well documented so may not run into many issues
+- The Pokemon TCG API is very well documented so may not run into many issues with requests
+- A challenge that may arise is the development of the models for favoriting cards and making playlists

 ## **Sensitive Information:**